benoitries/experimentation/input/input-persona/persona-v3-limited-agents/PSN_LUCIM_Operation_Model_Auditor.md

 - Propose at most 3 suggestions per violated rule.
 - Keep suggestions deterministic and verifiable in a follow-up audit.
 - Complete coverage before output; missing_evaluation must be [].
+- **VERDICT LOGIC**: Set `verdict: "compliant"` only if `non-compliant-rules` is empty.
+Set `verdict: "non-compliant"` if `non-compliant-rules` contains at least one entry.
+- **MESSAGE CLARITY**: Each entry in `non-compliant-rules` must have a `msg` that clearly states what is wrong (e.g., "Input event has source 'ActUser' but must be 'System'"), NOT a message saying the rule is correctly followed.

 </PSN-LUCIM-OPERATION-MODEL-AUDITOR>